-- (a) The office of the County Clerk of the county in which operations are proposed for posting at the customary place for posting environmental affairs. - (b) The local Ranger Unit headquarters for posting. - (c).
-At such other locations as the Director may deem desirable and feasible to provide adequate public notice.
+- (a) The office of the County Clerk of the county in which operations are proposed for posting at the customary place for posting environmental affairs. - (b) The local Ranger Unit headquarters for posting. - (c) At such other locations as the Director may deem desirable and feasible to provide adequate public notice.

-1092.6 Request for Notification of PTHP Submission.
+1092.6 Request for Notification of PTHP Submission1092.6 Request for Notification of PTHP Submission.